thanhnew2001/TalkToTaipy/README.md

 ## Usage:

-TaipyCopilot works with few-shot learning on the open-source StarCoder model.
+TalkToTaipy works with few-shot learning on the open-source StarCoder model.

 Using the App works in three steps: